danforthcenter/plantcv/docs/roi_multi.md

     - coord          = Two-element tuple of the center of the top left object.
     - radius         = Radius of ROIs.
     - spacing        = Two-element tuple of the horizontal and vertical spacing between ROIs.
-    - nrows          = Number of chip rows.
+    - nrows          = Number of rows in ROI layout.
-    - ncols          = Number of chip columns.
+    - ncols          = Number of columns in ROI layout.
 - **Context:**
     - Used to define multiple regions of interest in the same image.
 Users can either specify a starting coordinate (`coord`), number of row and columns, and spacing to create a grid of ROIs,